georgeoshardo/SyMBac/README.md

 ## What is it?

 SyMBac is a tool to generate synthetic phase contrast or fluorescence images of bacteria.
-Currently the tool supports bacteria growing in the mother machine and in monolayers as microcolonies.
+Currently the tool only supports bacteria growing in the mother machine, however support for bacteria growing in monolayers (and maybe even biofilms!) is coming.

 <img src="https://github.com/georgeoshardo/SyMBac/raw/main/readme_files/example_comparison.jpeg" alt="comparisons" width="600" />